ericjenny3623/ros-docker-template/README.md

 #### Phidgets
 This is handled through udev rules (see various links in resources). **You need to run setup_udev_phidgets.sh with root on the host machine**.

+### Spinnaker cameras

+#### TLDR
+Run the setup_host.sh script inside each package that has one to make sure the host and the container have all of the right permissions.

 ### Other